Questions and Answers

 The Sovereign Council assists the Grand Knight in his governance and serves as the Board of Directors of the Grand Magistry of the Order.
 It is the highest governing, executive, legislative and legal body within the Holy Orthodox Order of Saint George the Great Martyr.
 The Sovereign Council is composed of the Grand Knight who presides over it, the holders of the Five High Offices – the Grand Chancellor, the Minister of Foreign Affairs, the Minister of Humanitarian Aid, the Minister of Finance, the Minister of Records, and at least six additional members picked at large.

 What is the Grand Chancellor?

 The Grand Chancellor is the most senior aide and advisor to the Grand Knight.
 Under the authority of the Grand Knight, the Grand Chancellor presides over the executive branch of the Order.

 The Grand Chancellor is responsible for the representation of the Order to third parties, the carrying out of policy and the internal administration of the Order, as well as the coordination of the activities of the government of the Order between its different administrative bodies.
-The Grand Chancellor on behalf of the Grand Knight oversees the National Priories of the Order.
+The Grand Chancellor on behalf of the Grand Knight oversees the Grand Priories of the Order.
 It is a requirement of the Order that the Grand Chancellor be a member of the clergy holding the rank of priest or higher

 What is the Chief Herald?